third774/kevinkipp.com/src/content/blog/your-url-is-a-defacto-api.md

 ---
 {
   "title": "Your URL is a defacto API",
-  "description": "Why carefully considering your URL structure is important", "published": "2023-11-20T13:32:10-06:00",
+  "description": "The importance of carefully considering your URL structure", "published": "2023-11-20T13:32:10-06:00",
 }
 ---